Image for 10 Ways to Manage & Control Trucking Fuel Costs & The Value of Fuel Programs

 Partnering with Triumph to Manage & Control Fuel Costs

 Minimizing fuel costs is essential to building an efficient fleet or independent business, especially when fuel prices are on the rise.
 For owner-operators and small fleet owners, partnering with a fuel program that understands the unique needs of a small business is the key to managing costs and maximizing profits.
-Triumph Business Capital has helped thousands of small fleets and independent drivers manage fuel expenditures with their fuel card discount program.
+Triumph, formerly known as Triumph Business Capital has helped thousands of small fleets and independent drivers manage fuel expenditures with their fuel card discount program.
 With more than 2,400 nationwide fuel stations, dedicated customer support, and additional maintenance and tire discounts, they provide service and guidance to help small fleets and owner-operators succeed in a competitive market.